 With her trademark art for making the obvious a matter of urgency, she will focus her attention on the unspoken truths that keep learning confined to box-checking, asking provocative questions, instigating a "how to level-up" mindset, and deconstructing the "but why's" and "what if's" with a compassion for the things that keep leaders up at night.

 “A widely published author, Marcia will dive into emergent opportunities, including artificial intelligence now open to us in workplace learning, calling out the practical must-dos to keep L&D relevant,” explains Donald H Taylor, Conference Chair, Learning Technologies.

 A smart, curious, agile, design-minded workforce is more important than ever - for employers, as well as communities, countries and the individuals who form our collective knowledge and ultimately, our power.
 As automation simplifies how work gets done, L&D must simplify how the next wave of human knowledge is cultivated, curated, captured, connected to machines, and personal meaning.

-Marcia Connor’s keynote, “Can we be candid?
-Learning at the intersection of risk, change, machine and meaning” takes place at Learning Technologies 2019, day two, 14 February, 09:30.
+Marcia Conner’s keynote, “Can we be candid?
+Learning at the intersection of risk, change, machine and meaning” takes place at Learning Technologies 2019, day one, 13 February.

 Learning Technologies 2019 takes place on 13 and 14 February at its new home, ExCeL London.
 The full conference programme along with conference booking and early-bird rates is available via the Learning Technologies Conference web pages.